 recognize complex patterns in network traffic, achieving high accuracy in distinguishing between normal and malicious activities.
 The study involved training an autoencoder on a large network traffic dataset, where input data were compressed into a lower-dimensional representation and then reconstructed.
 Since malicious traffic tends to cause higher reconstruction errors compared to normal traffic, the reconstruction error was used to identify anomalies.
 This approach significantly enhances the capabilities of intrusion detection systems by providing an effective solution for detecting previously unseen attack patterns [4].

 Another study [5] presented a detailed analysis of deep learning techniques used in IDS.
 This study categorized different approaches such as Convolutional Neural Networks (CNNs), Autoencoders, and Generative Adversarial Networks (GANs), discussing their applications and outlining potential future research directions.
 The authors reviewed existing literature to highlight the strengths and limitations of these methods and emphasized the need for more robust and scalable solutions.
 Their evaluations and analyses demonstrated that contemporary approaches offer significant improvements in detection accuracy and adaptability.
 Moreover, the study indicated that challenges such as high computational costs and the need for large labeled datasets remain critical research topics for future studies.
-Karataş et al. conducted a comprehensive literature review on deep learning techniques used in IDS.
+Karataş et al. conducted a comprehensive literature review on deep learning techniques used in IDSs.
 Their study compared the performance of deep learning models with traditional approaches, showcasing the advantages of deep learning in terms of accuracy and scalability.
 The research analyzed the performance of various architectures, including CNNs and Recurrent Neural Networks (RNNs), and discussed their strengths and weaknesses in the context of intrusion detection.
 By examining results from numerous experiments, the authors concluded that deep learning models significantly outperform traditional methods in detecting complex cyber threats [6].

 The literature reviews presented above provide a general perspective on the topic.
 In the subsequent sections of this study, a comprehensive literature analysis on IDS will be conducted.
 The integration of machine learning with IDS continues to drive innovation in the field by enhancing the ability of systems to detect and respond to cyber threats in real time.
 Ongoing research and developments in this area continue to push boundaries, positioning IDS as a critical component of modern cybersecurity strategies.
 It is also essential to highlight the role of Explainable Artificial Intelligence (XAI) in Intrusion Detection Systems.
 XAI addresses the interpretability requirement, which is crucial for complex AI systems, by making AI-driven decision-making processes as transparent and understandable as possible.
 This study explores the significance of XAI, its necessity, benefits, and relationship with IDS.
 XAI encompasses a range of methods that enable users to understand, interpret, and trust the outputs generated by machine learning algorithms.
 Explainability technology focuses on developing AI systems whose actions can be easily interpreted by humans, thereby enhancing transparency and accountability in AI-driven decisions.
 Interpretability in machine learning is vital for verifying AI decisions and identifying potential biases.
 Transparency is particularly important because it provides insights into how and why a model makes specific decisions, which is necessary for building trust and ensuring proper validation.
 Accountability, on the other hand, is a crucial factor that ensures AI systems are held responsible for their decisions and assists in meeting regulatory compliance requirements.
 By making AI operations more